 Responsible for providing technical assistance, if required, to Region II to develop site specific construction inspection plans.

-Responsible for providing support to NRR for the determination to authorize the commencement of operations.
+Responsible for providing support to NRR, if required, for the determination to authorize the commencement of operations.

 05.05 Director, Office of Enforcement (OE).